Layr-Labs/devkit-cli/README.md

 EigenLayer DevKit streamlines AVS development, enabling you to quickly scaffold projects, compile contracts, run local networks, and simulate tasks with ease.

 ![EigenLayer DevKit User Flow](assets/devkit-user-flow.png)

-## ⚠️ Disclaimer: Closed Alpha Not Production Ready
-EigenLayer DevKit is currently in a closed alpha stage and is intended strictly for local experimentation and development.
-It has not been audited, and should not be used for use in any live environment, including public testnets or mainnet.
-Users are strongly discouraged from pushing generated projects to remote repositories without reviewing and sanitizing sensitive configuration files (e.g. devnet.yaml), which may contain private keys or other sensitive material.

 ## 🌟 Key Commands Overview